Is it important to have a will in place during Covid-19? Advice from our Wills and Estates Lawyers in Brisbane

 Usually, the rules about witness requirements are very strict and witnesses must be present when you are signing your will.
 However, due to Covid-19, the Supreme Court have announced a direction that says your witness may be present through video chat, rather than in person.
 This applies only until the 30th of September 2020 with extra requirements that must be met.

 If you or your loved one are in a position to revisit your will, contact our trusted Wills and Estates Lawyers in Brisbane.
 We can arrange a consultation either through phone, video or at our office.
-Call us on 1300 402 393 or book online.
+Call us on 1300 402 393 or contact us to book online.

 Download your free guide to preparing your will here.